abhaynikam/gatsby-nice-blog/README.md

 - Login/Signup to the Netlify GitHub account.
 - Authorize the repository access.
 - Configure the custom domain on Netlify.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/abhaynikam/boring_generators.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/abhaynikam/gatsby-nice-blog/blob/master/CODE_OF_CONDUCT.md).

+## License

+The boilerplate blog template is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Author
 [Abhay Nikam](https://www.abhaynikam.me/pages/about)